mmgreiner/mmgreiner.github.io/_posts/2022-03-14-Websharper-osx.md

 ---
-layout: post
 title:  "Websharper OSX"
-categories: websharper
+categories: programming
-tags: osx monterey
+tags: osx websharper dotnet
+toc: true
 ---

 ## Installing WebSharper

-I'm developing web applications using [WebSharper][websharper-home] on macOS Monterey.
+I'm developing web applications using [WebSharper] on macOS Monterey.

 To install the the templates, use: